 The businessman thinks the wise man is a wise guy, but follows the instructions only to find his home even more crowded.
 He goes back to the wise man who retorts, ok … now let a cow into the house.
 And you get the drill, soon a whole menagerie is sitting on his couch, drinking his wine, and the goat… he’s gnawing on the ottoman.

 And it’s at that stage where you currently find me: Working during the day, studying at night.
 My life is pretty darn full and it often feels that my responsibilities are nibbling at my toes and fingertips.

-Making space for the demands of Wharton’s Executive MBA program does not mean I’ve hired a full-time housekeeper.
+Making space for the demands of Wharton’s Executive MBA program does not mean I’ve hired a full-time housekeeper from Maid Easy, or a live-in illegal immigrant cleaner.
 Sorry to say…I’m not Kim Kardashian.
 There’s no personal shopper standing in line outside the Apple store making sure I get the first iPhone 5 so that I can show it off to Kanye.